-All international tournaments must be conducted by a TD who will ensure that play conforms to is directing or potentially going to direct (except backup TDs are allowed to play in friendly matches and unrated events).
+All international tournaments must be conducted by a TD who will ensure that play conforms to ICCF Playing Rules.
+No TD or designated backup TD shall play in a tournament in which he/she is directing or potentially going to direct (except backup TDs are allowed to play in friendly matches and unrated events).
 Tournament Organizers for international tournaments can request that the TD for a specific event be an International Arbiter (IA) even if a Level 2 TD would have been technically sufficient for that event.